Skip to content ↓

 Dr Paweł Janowski

 Dr Paweł Janowski’s achievements in the field of the popularisation of science are extensive, which is confirmed by multiple distinctions received by him – Krzysztof Ernst Prize and Medal for Popularization of Physics, Professor Takliński Award, or qualifying to the final of the Populariser of Science competition organised by the Polish Press Agency.
 His dissemination activity encompasses lectures full of demonstrations and experiments which he delivers for everybody, from kindergarteners to students of the University of the Third Age.
-What is more, he gives interviews for the radio, makes videos, and designs interactive exhibitions in the Museum of the AGH University.
+What is more, he gives interviews for the radio, makes videos, and designs interactive exhibitions in the AGH University Museum.
 There is always a special place in them for nuclear physics, as he brings it closer to people with the use of his nuclear suitcase, the content of which sometimes comes as a surprise to his listeners.
 According to him, the century-old school model discourages from discovering the laws of nature.
 Popular lectures, on the other hand, can be a break from the strict schematic programme, proving that science is not a difficult subject at school, but it in fact consists in uncovering the world's secrets and applying them to life.
 Furthermore, besides the fascination with the surrounding world, they can also provide the listeners with a certain leaven of knowledge, with the help of which they, themselves, will entrain others to develop such a science-related passion.

 Board Member

-Barbara Jezierska is a graduate of the Faculty of Materials Science and Ceramics and postgraduate of non-degree studies at the Faculty of Management.
-She is the Director of the Centre for Communication and Marketing at the AGH University of Krakow which coordinates the project “AGH SCIENCE meetings.”
+Barbara Jezierska is a graduate of the Faculty of Materials Science and Ceramics and of non-degree postgraduate studies at the Faculty of Management.
+She is Director of the Centre for Communication and Marketing which coordinates the project “AGH SCIENCE meetings".
 She is an originator of various initiatives to disseminate knowledge and popularise science.
 Besides the promotion of the university, which has been her professional concern for years, particularly meaningful for her is the engagement in the university’s social life.
 She has a vision for a state-of-the-art university, on one hand being an international research centre and an institution open for the challenges of the ever-changing world on the other.
 In her view, especially useful in this respect would be the creation of a communication platform between the university and its environment, which could constitute a place for conversations as well as a creative exchange of ideas.
-According to Barbara Jezierska, this is the exact aim of the new project consisting in the research employees meeting people curious about the world and research conducted at the AGH University.
+According to Barbara Jezierska, this is the exact aim of the new project consisting in the research employees meeting people curious about the world and research conducted at AGH University.
 As an enthusiast of new technologies experienced in marketing and organisation of events, she has also emphasised the significance of multichannel dissemination of knowledge, critical thinking, and scientific methods.
 That is why she is glad to contribute to such a captivating initiative.

 Contact